 Online shopping can be fun but remember, you have to make payments later.
 Budget what you can afford.
 Credit cards may be an easier and more convenient way to shop, therefore overspending can be an issue.
 Set up a budget and practice tip #2, check your statement frequently to see where your spending is at.

-Here are some additional tips from Get Cyber Safe around making sure a site is trustworthy.
-If you have additional tips or budgeting tips, share your thoughts and ideas in comments below!
+Here are some real examples of fake online stores from Get Cyber Safe.
+If you have additional tips or budgeting tips, share your thoughts and ideas in the comments below!